Adaptive Mix for Semi-Supervised Medical Image Segmentation: Related Work

 \subsection{Mix-up Augmentation}

-Mix-up operations can be regarded as a line of data augmentation approaches in the form of blending two images and their corresponding labels to synthesize a new example.
-A series of mix-up strategies were initially proposed in supervised learning to generate new samples via randomly mixing images in image-level \citep{zhang2017mixup}, feature-level \citep{verma2019manifold}, and region-level \citep{devries2017improved,yun2019cutmix}.
-Later, additional information, such as saliency maps \citep{kim2020puzzle}, was incorporated into the mix-up algorithms.
-Recently, image mix-up has been applied to perform perturbations for consistency regularization in a fully random manner \citep{french2019semi,chen2021semi,verma2022interpolation} or according to predefined rules, e.g., replacing low-confidence patches with high-confidence ones guided by predictive uncertainty/confidence \citep{shen2023co,chi2024adaptive}.
-However, the degree of random perturbations is uncontrollable, leading to overfitting to strongly perturbed samples, while the degree of fixed mix-up operations is trivial, both of which limit the effectiveness of consistency regularization.
-To solve this issue, we propose AdaMix which adaptively performs image mix-up perturbation in a self-paced learning manner for consistency regularization in semi-supervised medical image segmentation.
+Mix-up operations can be regarded as a line of data augmentation approaches that blend two or more images and their corresponding labels to synthesize a new example.
+A series of mix-up strategies were initially proposed in supervised learning to generate new samples via randomly mixing images in image-level~\citep{zhang2017mixup}, feature-level~\citep{verma2019manifold}, and region-level~\citep{devries2017improved,yun2019cutmix,liu2022automix}.
+Furthermore, additional information, such as saliency maps~\citep{kim2020puzzle,kim2021comixup,uddin2021saliencymix,kang2023guidedmixup}, was incorporated into the mix-up algorithms.
+These methods extend training data distributions and impose strong regularization during model training, implicitly controlling model complexity and enhancing model robustness.

+Recently, mix-up algorithms have been utilized to introduce strong perturbations for consistency regularization in semi-supervised learning frameworks for image recognition~\citep{berthelot2019mixmatch,berthelot2019remixmatch,sohn2020fixmatch,verma2022interpolation} and semantic segmentation~\citep{french2019semi,zou2020pseudoseg,chen2021semi,yang2023revisiting,shen2023co,chi2024adaptive}.
+Specifically, they are performed in fully random manners (\emph{e.g.}, Mixup, Cutout, or CutMix) ~\citep{berthelot2019mixmatch,berthelot2019remixmatch,sohn2020fixmatch,french2019semi,zou2020pseudoseg,chen2021semi,verma2022interpolation}, or according to predefined fixed rules (\emph{e.g.}, UMix that replaces low-confidence patches with high-confidence ones guided by predictive uncertainty/confidence)~\citep{shen2023co,chi2024adaptive}.
+However, the strength of the random perturbation is uncontrollable, leading to overfitting to randomly perturbed samples, while the degree of the fixed mix-up operations is trivial or over-strong.
+Both cases generate improper perturbed images limiting the effectiveness of consistency regularization.
+To address this issue, an adaptive mix-up perturbation scheme is highly desirable for effective consistency regularization in semi-supervised medical image segmentation.